kontent-ai/delivery-sdk-net/docs/extensibility-guide.md

 ## Property Mapping Conventions

-Property mapping customization via `IPropertyMapper` was removed during beta simplification.
+Property mapping customization via `IPropertyMapper` was removed during the API simplification.

 Use model metadata to control mapping: